 These collaborations allow access to historical case studies to test new modelling approaches, and then allows us to implement suggested adaptations (in study design, types of data collected and its analysis) to evaluate their performance in a practical setting.
 The outcomes will immediately impact their future studies and through the partnerships we will enhance our ability to influence policy.

 Rachel is an applied statistician working closely with ecologists as well as statisticians, developing new statistical methodology for the modelling of ecological data.
 She has worked extensively with capture-recapture data (and co-authored a book Analysis of capture-recapture data) and is particularly interested in the potential of multi-state models.
 Her research has included the development of goodness-of-fit assessment and model selection strategies for complex data sets.
 Modelling population dynamics, integrated population modelling and survey design are also current areas of interest.
+More recently her research has expanded into the related field of multiple systems estimation and is interested in developing robust statistical models for social science applications.

-Current postdoctoral Research Associate: Dr Oscar Rodriguez de Rivera Ortega - Modelling removal and re-introduction data for improved conservation.
+Former Postdoctoral Research Associate: Dr Oscar Rodriguez de Rivera Ortega - Modelling removal and re-introduction data for improved conservation.

 Current PhD students: